- Student Rights and Responsibilities

 e. theft of property or possession of stolen property;

-f. creating a disturbance or safety hazard (e.g.; turning in false alarms, bomb threats, possession or discharge or fireworks or a noxious substance);
+f. creating a disturbance or safety hazard (e.g.; initiating or aiding in false alarms, bomb threats or other threats of harm to school property, students or staff; or possession of discharge or fireworks or a noxious substance);

 g. trespassing (e.g.; entering school property while under suspension or before or after reasonable school hours);